freeCodeCamp/freeCodeCamp/guide/english/sql/sql-syntax/index.md

 This guide provides a basic, high level description of the syntax for SQL statements.

 SQL is an international standard (ISO), but you will find many differences between implementations.
 This guide uses MySQL as an example.
-If you use one of the many other Relational Database Managers (DBMS) you'll need to check the manual for that DBMS if needed.
+If you use one of the many other Relational Database Management Systems (DBMS) you'll need to check the manual for equivalent commands and syntax.

 ### What we will cover